2020 W Master St 02-13-2015 Render10.jpg

 the housing market continues its recovery, households’ evolving needs are turning towards more urban and accessible types of development.
 Households are looking for home exteriors that are low maintenance, relatively simple and sustainable, yet encourage integration with the broader urban fabric that typically occurs within an infill context.

-In summary, there is both enormous need and much to build on within this community.
+In summary, there is both an enormous need and much to build on within this community.

 3- ENERGY STAR:

 ENERGY STAR is the trusted, government-backed symbol for energy efficiency helping us all save money and protect the environment through energy-efficient products and practices.

 Reduce greenhouse gas emissions and other pollutants caused by the inefficient use of energy; and

 Make it easy for consumers to identify and purchase energy-efficient products that offer savings on energy bills without sacrificing performance, features, and comfort.